 MBG-Madagascar’s first project to be supported by WLT focuses on the humid Ankarabolava-Agnakatrika forests in south-eastern Madagascar – a vestige of a once vast, but now largely destroyed expanse of forest that covered the eastern side of Madagascar.
 These forest fragments are now the only significant areas of natural vegetation remaining in the Vangaindrano District.
 Moreover, low-elevation evergreen forest of this type is a seriously under-represented forest type in Madagascar’s protected area network.

 The 200-ha extension of the Ankarabolava-Agnakatrika Protected Area will act as a buffer zone surrounding the existing forest.
 Around 95% of the designated land for this project is deforested and consists of a species-poor shrub savanna, but the remainder represents a unique moist broadleaf forest biome, which across the world is home to some of the world’s rarest species, many of which are still undocumented by science.

 Like most of Madagascar’s forests, cultural heritage and value is rooted in the Ankarabolava-Agnakatrika forests.
 Described as a ‘hospital’ for the local Antesaka people, it is a source of medicines and also wild foods, and harbours raw materials used to construct traditional houses.
-It also hosts important water sources that flow from the forest to irrigate crops farmed by local communities in the surrounding landscape.
+It also hosts important water sources that flow from the forest to irrigate crops, especially rice, farmed by local communities in the surrounding landscape.
 Because of these relationships, the ethno-botanical knowledge and practices of local communities will be central to MBG-Madagascar’s approach to forest restoration, and around 1,000 local people will be employed throughout the restoration project.